$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: A brief introduction to algorithm

+where $\left<...\right>$ denotes event averaging and the sum runs over all possible combinations of the two bodies.
+Coordinate $x$ = $(\vec{r}, t)$ and momentum $p$ = $(\vec{p}, E)$ for each of the two bodies can be obtained from the AMPT transport model.

-where $\left<...\right>$ denotes event averaging.
-In this work a multi-phase transport (AMPT) model~\cite{AMPT2005} with version $2.26t7b$ are employed to provide the phase-space of neutrons, protons and $\Omega$'s.
-AMPT simulates the relativistic heavy-ion collisions dynamically in a framework of multi phases, in which the initial state is given by the Heavy Ion Jet Interaction Generator (HIJING) model~\cite{HIJING-1,HIJING-2}, and the melted partons from the HIJING interact with each other by the Zhang's Parton Cascade (ZPC) model~\cite{ZPCModel}, and finally the interacting-ceased partons converts to hadrons by a simple quark coalescence model or the Lund string fragmentation followed by a relativistic transport model performing the hadron rescattering ~\cite{ARTModel}.
-AMPT can well describe physics in relativistic heavy-ion collisions at the RHIC~\cite{AMPT2005} and LHC~\cite{AMPTGLM2016} energies, including pion-HBT correlations~\cite{AMPTHBT}, di-hadron azimuthal correlations~\cite{AMPTDiH,WangHai}, collective flow~\cite{STARFlowAMPT,AMPTFlowLHC} and strangeness production~\cite{NSTJinS,SciChinaJinS} and so on.
+In the present simulation of the AMPT model~\cite{AMPT2005}, the version $2.26t7b$ was employed to provide the phase-space information of neutrons, protons and $\Omega$'s.
+AMPT simulates the relativistic heavy-ion collisions dynamically in a framework of multi-phases, namely partonic phase and hadronic phase, in which the initial phase is given by the Heavy Ion Jet Interaction Generator (HIJING) model~\cite{HIJING-1,HIJING-2}, the melted partons from the HIJING interact with each other by the Zhang's Parton Cascade (ZPC) model~\cite{ZPCModel}, and the interacting-ceased partons will finally convert to hadrons by a simple quark coalescence model or the Lund string fragmentation model, then hadrons experience rescattering by a relativistic transport model (ART) ~\cite{ARTModel}.
+The AMPT model can well describe different physics for relativistic heavy-ion collisions at the RHIC~\cite{AMPT2005} as well as the LHC~\cite{AMPTGLM2016} energies, eg. for hadron HBT correlations~\cite{AMPTHBT}, di-hadron azimuthal correlations~\cite{AMPTDiH,WangHai}, collective flows~\cite{STARFlowAMPT,AMPTFlowLHC}, strangeness productions~\cite{NSTJinS,SciChinaJinS} as well as chiral magnetic effects and so on \cite{Zhao,Huang,Wang,XuZW}.

+Both the Blast-wave model and the AMPT model can calculate dibaryons by coupling with coalescence model by Eqs.~(\ref{coal_ana_def}) and~(\ref{coal_tranport_def}), respectively.
+The Blast-wave model is controlled by some parameters, namely $T_{kin}$, $\rho_0$, $\tau_0$, $\Delta\tau$, and $R_0$, which presents the bulk properties of the collision system at kinetic freeze-out stage.
+As a transport model, the AMPT model considers the microscopic transport process, such as partonic interaction and hadronic rescattering, it can consequently investigate the dynamical process of the heavy-ion collisions except for providing phase-space of particles as an event generator in the present work.